 3. Consult An Attorney

 If you’ve been served with divorce papers, you do have options.
 Some couples decide to call off their divorce, others battle it out in court, and others decide to negotiate a divorce that works for them and their family.
-Consulting an experienced divorce and family law attorney will help you understand your options, including
+Consulting an experienced attorney will help you understand your options, including

 - the type of divorce you want

 - the costs of hiring an attorney and divorce litigation